Tips for Traveling to Turkey: 23 Things to Know for the BEST Trip

 Museum Pass

-I have talked about this a couple times in this post but something to note is that if you are into museums, this is definitely worth it.
+I have talked about this a couple of times in this post but something to note is that if you are into museums, this is definitely worth it.

 You will not only save money but you also get discounts at certain places as well as getting to jump the lines.
+This is not for someone who just wants to go to a couple of museums or places on the list.

 Also if you’re going all around in Turkey, it may be worth it to get the big museum pass but if you really just care about the Aegean Region places, don’t but the big one.